cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

     }
     ```

+This `typeUrl` string you see in the decoded message is the canonical identifier of the type of message that's serialized under the `value` array.
+There are many different message types, each coming from different modules or base layers from the Cosmos SDK, and you can find an overview of them [here](https://buf.build/cosmos/cosmos-sdk).

-This is the canonical identifier of the type of the message serialized next to it.
-Additionally, it is made to be easy for you, the developer, to understand what it represents.
-The blockchain client knows how to serialize or deserialize it only because this `"/cosmos.bank.v1beta1.MsgSend"` string is passed along.
+The blockchain client itself knows how to serialize or deserialize it only because this `"/cosmos.bank.v1beta1.MsgSend"` string is passed along.
 With this `typeUrl`, the blockchain client and CosmJS are able to pick the right deserializer.
 This object is also named `MsgSend` in `cosmjs-types`.
-Here, you will pick the deserializer manually.
+But in this tutorial, you have picked the deserializer manually.

 <HighlightBox type="info">